Resume

 Enterprise Information Architect | Arlington, VA | February 2009 – November 2012

-Prior Roles in UX & Information Architecture
+Prior Roles in UX Design

-Various Federal and Local Government Contracts | Washington, DC Metro | August 2005 – February 2009
+Various Federal and Local Government Contracts | Washington, DC Metro | September 1998 – February 2009

 Earlier in my career, I worked with agencies including the U.S. Export-Import Bank and the Defense Contract Management Agency.
 I focused on large-scale intranet design, workflow simplification, and compliance in secure environments.
 These experiences gave me a strong foundation in structure, clarity, and trust — traits that still define my design approach today.